loqusion/typix/docs/api/derivations/build-typst-project-local.md

-All parameters accepted by [`buildTypstProject`](build-typst-project.md#parameters) are also accepted by `buildLocalTypstProject`.
+All parameters accepted by [`buildTypstProject`](build-typst-project.md#parameters) are also accepted by `buildTypstProjectLocal`.
 They are repeated below for convenience.

 ### `fontPaths` (optional) { #fontpaths }